Worried that shifting to a new WordPress site will disrupt your business and visitors?

 Manual processes require technical skill, a substantial amount of time and effort.
 But luckily, in the WordPress realm, you can find a reliable plugin for just about anything you require.

 WordPress plugins like BlogVault cover many bases such as backup, staging, and migration.
 You can easily create a new staging environment as well as make your changes live.
-You can also migrate a completely new website over to replace your existing site.
+You can also migrate a completely new website over to replace your existing site or move WordPress site to root.

 Renovate Your WordPress Website With Zero Downtime With BlogVault!